rezaarezvan/MVEX11/README.md

 ### Citation

-If you'd like to cite my thesis, you can use the following BibTeX:
+If you'd like to cite our thesis, you can use the following BibTeX:

 ```bibtex
 @misc{claudeslens